| |

 |

 Telegraph Peak (8985') stands as the crowning glory of the celebrated Three T's, with Thunder Mountain (8587') to its north, and Timber Mountain (8303') to its south.
 This trio of peaks rests along the ridge southeast of Mt.
-Baldy and south of Baldy Notch and treats you to some of the most superb high country in the San Gabriels Mountains.
-A popular hike among Sierra Club peak-baggers is to ascend all three peaks in a single hike, using the roller coaster Three T's Trail which runs from Thunder Mountain south to Icehouse Saddle.
+Baldy and south of Baldy Notch and treats you to some of the most superb high country in the San Gabriel Mountains.
+A popular hike among peak baggers is to ascend all three peaks in a single hike, using the roller-coaster Three T's Trail which runs from Thunder Mountain south to Icehouse Saddle.

 For this hike, you'll be attaining just two of the Three T's, Thunder and Telegraph, saving Timber Mountain for another day.
 (See my write-up for Timber Mountain via Icehouse Canyon.)

-The hike combines John Robinson's (Trail of the Angeles) hike #91 Manker Flat to Baldy Notch, and the first part of Hike #95, Baldy Notch to Thunder and Telegraph.
-You start at Manker Flat and ascend the Mt.
-Baldy Ski Lifts service road to Baldy Notch (3.6 miles), turn south and follow the service road to Thunder Mt.
-(1.5 mile), enter the Cucamonga Wilderness and head down to the saddle, then up to the highlight of the trip, Telegraph Peak (1.4 miles).
-You'll return by the same route.
-We took the ski lift down and walked the half mile back down to the trailhead, saving 3 miles.
-View Slide Show
+The hike begins at Manker Flat and ascends the Mt.
+Baldy Ski Lifts service road to Baldy Notch (3.6 miles).
+Then it turns south and follows the service road to Thunder Mt.
+(1.5 miles).
+It then enters the Cucamonga Wilderness and heads south down to the saddle, then up to the highlight of the trip, Telegraph Peak (1.4 miles, 6.5 miles from the start).
+Return by the same route for a total of 13 miles round trip.
+If you would like to cut 3.6 or 7.2 miles from the trip, you can ride up and/or down the ski lift, which runs on weekends and holidays.
+We took the ski lift down and walked the half mile back down to the trailhead, saving about 3 miles (reflected in the 9.6 miles round trip stats).

 Season: June - October